Chronic Pain

 I have been managing my pain for years.
 Is it too late to explore investigational options?

-It is not too late.
-The ACP-01 pain protocol is designed for patients with established chronic pain who have not found adequate relief through conventional treatment.
+The ACP-01 investigational pain protocol is designed for patients with established chronic pain who have not found adequate relief through conventional treatment.
 A longer pain history does not automatically disqualify a patient from investigational evaluation.
-Our team reviews each case individually to determine whether the clinical profile is appropriate for research participation.
+Each inquiry is reviewed individually to determine whether the clinical profile is appropriate for the research protocol.
+Patients who have been managing chronic neuropathic or ischemic pain for an extended period are encouraged to submit an inquiry so their situation can be assessed on its own merits.

 Does ACP-01 treat the pain directly?